MichaelCurrin/dev-cheatsheets/cheatsheets/shell/README.md

 Unix shell cheatsheet for macOS/Linux

 Using Bash or ZSH shells.
-Some commands b
+Some commands may be not valid on both shells.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg2OTA2NzM5XX0=
+eyJoaXN0b3J5IjpbNzc5NzQyNzUzXX0=
 -->